Dallas Marriage Visa Lawyer

 Marriage Fraud Investigation

-- USCIS may investigate if they suspect the marriage is fraudulent.
+- USCIS may investigate if it suspects the marriage is fraudulent.

 - It’s important to be truthful and provide solid evidence to avoid complications.